tecangenomics/fq_base_shifter/README.md

 When running with the -h option, a list of possible options are provided.
 Below are explanations of these options:
 ```
 Required
--i1/-i2: These are the inputs for the R1 and R2 fastqs
--o1/-o2: These are the outputs for the R1 and R2 fastqs
+-si/-di: These are the input source and destination files. di is not needed if -dm is set to 2

 Optional
--m: A two digit number telling us which fq to pull from (left digit) and which to add to (right digit).
-    E.g. to move sequences from R1 to R2, provide 12.
-    Defaults to 21
+-so/-do: These are the outputs for the source and destination files.
+If they are not specified, a corresponding file is not created.
+         E.g. if -so is included and -do is NOT included, only a file with bases removed from the source file is generated
--s: An integer corresponding to the number of bases to move from the source sequence.
+-sp: An integer corresponding to the number of bases to move from the source sequence.
      A positive number corresponds to moving the bases from the 5' end and a negative the 3' end.
      Defaults to -6
+-dm: Where are we moving sequences to and from?
+Set to 1 to indicated that sequences are being moved between existing
+     source and destination file.
+Set to 2 to move sequences from the source file to a new/nonexistent destination file (be careful, as
+     existing filenames matching -do will be overwritten).
+     Defaults to 2
--d: Either 3 or 5.
+-dl: Either 3 or 5.
 Corresponds to whether we want the sequence to be moved to the 3' or 5' end of
      the destination fastq file.
      Defaults to 5
 ```